- For direct quotations

 - Titles of short works

-Use quotation marks for titles of short works, such as short stories, magazine and newspaper articles, and compositions, especially when one piece of a larger publication.
+Use quotation marks for short work titles, such as short stories, magazine and newspaper articles, and compositions, especially when one piece of a larger publication.

 Exception: Books of the Bible are listed without quotation marks.
 Also, see Capitalization, composition titles.